EveryDev.ai

 Signals from the Edges

-An OpenAI model disproved a conjecture that had stood since 1946
+An OpenAI model disproved a math conjecture from 1946

-One of OpenAI's reasoning models broke the planar unit distance conjecture, an Erdős problem about how often the same distance can repeat among points in a plane, finding a new family of constructions that beats the old grid-like best.
-The proof links algebraic number theory to discrete geometry, and OpenAI calls it the first time AI has autonomously cracked a prominent open problem at the center of a field.
-Keep the asterisk: human mathematicians materially improved the original proof, and OpenAI published peer remarks from Noga Alon, Melanie Wood, and Thomas Bloom.
-Seven months ago an OpenAI exec claimed GPT-5 had "solved" ten Erdős problems, then deleted the post when it turned out the model had only surfaced existing answers.
-The peer remarks this time suggest the result is real.
+One of its reasoning models broke the planar unit distance conjecture, an Erdős problem about how often one distance can repeat among points in a plane, with a construction that beats the old grid-based best.
+Keep the asterisk: human mathematicians improved the proof, and the same lab deleted a "solved ten Erdős problems" claim seven months ago when the model had only surfaced existing answers.
+The peer notes this time look real.

-GitHub got breached through a poisoned VS Code extension
+GitHub got robbed through a poisoned VS Code extension

-Railway's whole platform went dark when Google suspended its cloud account
+[Railway](/developers/railway-corp) went fully dark when Google suspended its cloud account

-Beyond WebMCP, Google previewed HTML-in-Canvas (real DOM inside a WebGL/WebGPU canvas that stays searchable, accessible, and translatable), element-scoped view transitions, and Declarative Partial Updates, plus on-device models that power things like Trip.com's local travel summaries with no per-query server cost.
+Past the agent tooling, Google previewed HTML-in-Canvas (a real, accessible DOM inside a WebGL canvas), scoped view transitions, and on-device models that run things like Trip.com's travel summaries with no per-query server cost.

 Looking Ahead